Random Simplicial Complexes, Duality and The Critical Dimension: The upper and lower models of random simplicial complexes

 Later (see Corollary \ref{cor57}) we shall establish the following explicit formulae.
 For a simplicial subcomplex $Y\subseteq \Delta_n$ one has

-where we use the following notations.
-For a simplicial subcomplex $Y\subseteq \Delta_n$ we denote by $E(Y)$ the set of {\it external simplexes}, i.e. simplexes $\sigma\in \Delta_n$ such that $\sigma\not\in Y$ but the boundary $\partial \sigma$ is contained in $Y$.
-Besides, the symbol $M(Y)$ denotes the set of {\it maximal simplexes} of $Y$, i.e. those which are not faces of other simplexes of $Y$. } \end{remark}
+where the symbols $E(Y)$ and $M(Y)$ are defined as follows: } \end{remark} \begin{definition} For a simplicial subcomplex $Y\subseteq \Delta_n$ we denote by $E(Y)$ the set of {\it external simplexes}, i.e. simplexes $\sigma\in \Delta_n$ such that $\sigma\not\in Y$ but the boundary $\partial \sigma$ is contained in $Y$.
+Besides, the symbol $M(Y)$ denotes the set of {\it maximal simplexes} of $Y$, i.e.\ those which are not proper faces of other simplexes of $Y$. \end{definition}